Xolsk/Node-Users-and-Policies/README.md

 localhost:5000/client/login.
 Use POST and in the body, the key is input.
 For value, use any email from the provided client list
 This will provide you with the token needed to proceed around.

 All the other routes are GET routes.
-Add as param with the correct key what you are looking for.
+Add as param with the correct what you are looking for.
 Remember to copy and paste the token generated when login in in order to be authorised to proceed.
-The token can be added to the header or the body with key "token".
+The token can be added to the header with either the key "authorisation" or "x-access-token"  or the body with key "token".

 localhost:5000/client/byId/:id